signalogic/SigSRF_SDK/pktlib_readme.md

   * fp_pcap is the file handle of the pcap file to close
   * uFlags may be one or more DS_CLOSE_PCAP_XXX flags (see [Pcap API Definitions & Flags](#user-content-pcapapiflags) below)

-  * return value is the return value of fclose() called internally in pktlib
+  * return value is the return value of fclose() (as defined in stdio.h Linux header file) called internally in pktlib
 ```

 <a name="PcapAPIFlags"></a>